 - A. The Events Committee is a Standing Committee with responsibility for planning and directing social events that occur within the Guild on a regular basis. - B. Subcommittees include, but are not limited to the following: - 1.
 Holiday Party, an event occurring on the third Friday of December. - 2.
-Guild Picnic, an event occurring on the third Friday of June. - Hospitality (formerly called Refreshments and Sunshine) occurring regularly at all membership meetings and as needed throughout the year. - a.
+Guild Picnic, an event occurring on the third Friday of June. - 3.
+Hospitality (formerly called Refreshments and Sunshine) occurs regularly at all membership meetings and as needed throughout the year. - a.
 Includes the sending of cards of condolence, get-well, or congratulations to members as the occasion dictates. - b.
 Reports cards sent at meetings and requests information from Guild members to facilitate the above. - c.
-Organizes the provision of refreshments by members for membership meetings throughout the year, usually three persons per meeting date. - d.
+Organizes the provision of refreshments by members for membership meetings throughout the year, usually three people per meeting date. - d.
 Maintains and sets up tea and coffee makers and supplies, including clean-up at membership meetings and Workshops. - e.
-Forwards names of hostesses each month to the Newsletter Chair for publication. - C. Existing Guild Policies and Operational Procedures for the receiving, handling, counting and management of funds shall be always followed by all Committee chairs and members.
+When scheduling refreshments for membership meetings, reminds volunteers to label foods for common dietary needs and allergens (example: gluten free, contains nuts, vegan, dairy). - f.
+Forwards names of hostesses each month to the Newsletter Chair for publication and/or reminds volunteers prior to the meeting. - C. Existing Guild Policies and Operational Procedures for the receiving, handling, counting and management of funds shall be always followed by all Committee chairs and members.
 Additionally, Committee chairs and others responsible for budgeted income and expenses shall follow existing Guild POPs for budget development and adjustments.
 See Finances.